 Muslims Don’t Celebrate the new year

 The word ‘Hijri’ is a word which comes from the Arabic language.
 The meaning of Hijiri comes from the Arabic word ‘Hijrat’ which means migration.
 The first month in the Islamic year is Muharram-al-Haram.
 Muslims do not observe any celebrations since the month also marks the martyrdom of Hussain Ibn-e-Ali who was the grandson of the Holy Prophet Muhammad (Peace be upon HIM).

 The Iranian New Year’s date is March 20th which is also known as Nowruz – new year Parsis.
 A part of old Iranian culture, it is in celebration all over in Iran by people of various ethnic backgrounds and cultures.
 The event is also in celebration in Afghanistan and by Hazara people living in various regions of Pakistan and mainly Baluchistan.

 So this was the complete history of New Year in different cultures and religions.
 We discussed in detail the New Year History in Modern Calendar, Early Roman Calendar, Islamic, and Iranian calendar.
-We discussed the history of Gregorian calendar.
-For more interesting content related to Happy New Year’s 2020, keep visiting our website.
+We discussed the history of the Gregorian calendar.
+For more interesting content related to Happy New Year’s 2021, keep visiting our website.